 Glossary 4

 PART A 6

 Introduction 6

 Why are the rules required?
 6

 What types of transactions could be involved?
 6

 What are the rules designed to do?
 6

 How have the rules been changed?
 6

 When do the new rules apply?
 7

 What are the tests?
 7

 PART B 8

 Overview of each test 8

-Associating 2 companies-test 1 8
+Associating 2 companies - test 1 8

-Associating a company and a person other than a company-test 2 8
+Associating a company and a person other than a company - test 2 8

-Associating 2 relatives-test 3 9
+Associating 2 relatives - test 3 9

-Associating a person and a trustee for a relative-test 4 9
+Associating a person and a trustee for a relative - test 4 9

-Associating a trustee and beneficiary-test 5 9
+Associating a trustee and beneficiary - test 5 9

-Associating 2 trustees with common settlor-test 6 10
+Associating 2 trustees with common settlor - test 6 9

-Associating a trustee and settlor-test 7 10
+Associating a trustee and settlor - test 7 10

-Associating a settlor and beneficiary- test 8 10
+Associating a settlor and beneficiary - test 8 10

-Associating a trustee and person with power of appointment-test 9 10
+Associating a trustee and person with power of appointment - test 9 10

-Associating a partnership and partner-test 10 10
+Associating a partnership and partner - test 10 10

-Associating under the tripartite relationship-test 11 10
+Associating under the tripartite relationship - test 11 10

+Association in certain situations involving limited partnerships - test 12 10

 PART C 11

 Associating 2 companies YB 2 11

 Test 1 11

-A company and person other than a company YB 3 Test 2 14 14
+A company and person other than a company YB 3 14

+Test 2 14

 Associating 2 relatives YB 4 18

 Test 3 18

 Associations with trusts YB 5 to YB 11 20

 Test 4 20

 Test 5 21

 Test 6 22

 Test 7 23

 Test 8 24

 Test 9 24

-Associations with trusts-land provisions 25

-Associating a partnership and partner YB 12
+Associating a partnership and partner YB 12 26

 Test 10 26

 The tripartite (third person) test YB 14 27

 Test 11 27

-PART D 30

-Associated persons in more detail 30

-Key features of the reforms 30

-Application date 31

-Detailed analysis 31

-Two companies test (section YB 2) 31

-Aggregation rule 2 companies 32

-Company and person other than a company test (section YB 3) 36

-Aggregation rule company and individual 36

-Corporate trustees 40

-Relatives test (section YB 4) 40

-Narrower application of relatives test in certain cases (section YB 4(2)) 40

-Trustee for relative test (section YB 5) 42

-Trustee and beneficiary test (section YB 6) 43

-Two trustees with common settlor test (section YB 7) 45

-Trustee and settlor test (section YB 8) 47

-Settlor and beneficiary test (section YB 9) 48

-Definition of settlor (section YB 10) 49

-Trustee and person with power of appointment or removal test (section YB 11) 49

-Partnership and partner test (section YB 12) 50

-Limited partnerships 51

-Tripartite test (section YB 14) 52

-Different associated persons requirement 55

-Exception for companies tests (section YB 14(2)) 57

-Exceptions for certain trusts and charitable organisations 57

-Energy consumer trusts and bonus bonds unit trust 57

-Charitable organisations 58

-Charitable trusts 59

-Rationalising associated persons references in operative provisions 59

-Rationalisation of other income tax provisions 61

-Replacing company control definition with associated persons definition 61

-Replacing related person definition with associated person definition 61

-Definition of 'relative' 62

-Application of changes to other Acts 62

-Legislative references 62
+Association in certain situations involving limited partnerships YB 16B 30

+Test 12 30

+PART D 33

+Associated persons in more detail 33

+Key features of the reforms 33

+Application date 34

+Detailed analysis 34

+Two companies test (section YB 2) 34

+Aggregation rule 2 companies 35

+Other features 39

+Company and person other than a company test (section YB 3) 39

+Aggregation rule company and individual 39

+Corporate trustees 43

+Relatives test (section YB 4) 43

+Narrower application of relatives test in certain cases (section YB 4(2)) 43

+Trustee for relative test (section YB 5) 45

+Trustee and beneficiary test (section YB 6) 46

+Two trustees with common settlor test (section YB 7) 48

+Trustee and settlor test (section YB 8) 50

+Settlor and beneficiary test (section YB 9) 51

+Definition of settlor (section YB 10) 52

+Trustee and person with power of appointment or removal test (section YB 11) 53

+Partnership and partner test (section YB 12) 54

+Limited partnerships 55

+Tripartite test (section YB 14) 56

+Different associated persons requirement 59

+Exception for companies tests (section YB 14(2)) 61

+Exceptions for certain trusts and charitable organisations 61

+Energy consumer trusts and bonus bonds unit trust 61

+Charitable organisations 62

+Charitable trusts 63

+Rationalising associated persons references in operative provisions 63

+Section CD 6(1)(a)(iii) repealed 64

+Section CD 22(9) amendment 64

+Section DB 42(2) amendment 64

+Omitted tests 65

+Rationalisation of other income tax provisions 65

+Replacing company control definition with associated persons definition 65

+Replacing related person definition with associated person definition 65

+Definition of 'relative' 66

+Non Resident Withholding Tax and Approved Issuer Levy 66

+Application of changes to other Acts 66

+Legislative references 67